-At the 2010 Annual Meeting, we are asking our stockholders to approve an amendment to the 2004 Plan to increase the number of shares reserved for issuance under the 2004 Plan by 500,000 shares, to an aggregate of 3,900,000 shares reserved for issuance thereunder plus shares remaining from or that otherwise would return to the 1995 Stock Option/Stock Issuance Plan.
-The Board of Directors approved the proposed amendment to the 2004 Plan in February 2010, subject to stockholder approval at this 2010 Annual Meeting.
+At the 2011 Annual Meeting, we are asking our stockholders to approve an amendment to the 2004 Plan to increase the number of shares reserved for issuance under the 2004 Plan by 500,000 shares, to an aggregate of 4,400,000 shares reserved for issuance thereunder plus shares remaining from or that otherwise would return to the 1995 Stock Option/Stock Issuance Plan (up to a maximum of 1,500,000 such shares).
+The Board of Directors approved the proposed amendment to the 2004 Plan in February 2011, subject to stockholder approval at this 2011 Annual Meeting.
 The amendment to increase the number of shares reserved under the 2004 Plan is proposed in order to give the Board and the Compensation Committee of the Board continued flexibility to grant stock options and other types of equity awards.
 We are also seeking stockholder approval of the material terms of the 2004 Plan for purposes of complying with Section 162(m) of the Internal Revenue Code.
 If stockholders approve amending and restating the 2004 Plan, the amended and restated 2004 Plan will replace the current version of the 2004 Plan.